saltstack/salt/doc/topics/installation/arch.rst

 Installation
 ============

-Salt is currently available via the Arch User Repository (AUR).
-There are currently stable and -git packages available.
+Salt (stable) is currently available via the Arch Linux Official repositories.
+There are currently -git packages available in the Arch User repositories (AUR) as well.

 Stable Release
 --------------